-Almost 2000 items make up this collection of material from the American continent.
-These pieces are located in four cases; The Pacific Rim, Northwest Coast, the Subarctic, the Plains, Southwest USA, Mexico, Central and South America and the Amazon.
+The Americas collections are divided into the following geographic zones; The Pacific Rim, Northwest Coast, the Subarctic, the Plains, Southwest USA, Mexico, Central and South America and the Amazon.

-There are examples of traditional clothing found in the gallery come from Mexico and Guatemala.
-The collection also contains a small number of Pre-Columbian ceramics from Peru and a large amount of material from the Amazon rainforest of Peru, Ecuador, Brazil and Guyana.
+There are examples of traditional clothing from Mexico and Guatemala.
+The collection also contains a small number of Pre-Columbian ceramics from Peru and material from the Amazon rainforest of Peru, Ecuador, Brazil and Guyana.

 One unusual donation is a wooden arch lute that was said to have been acquired by James Aunger from Cartagena, Colombia.
 The arch lute (accession number E929) is Mende in appearance, and we believe highlights a strong connection to enslaved Africans there.
 However, the object’s story is currently unknown.
 A point has been made to display this item in the Americas gallery to reflect upon the city’s connection with the Transatlantic Slave Trade.